 Non Sparking Tools are the best alternative for non sparking application purposes in explosive potential environments.
 All its tools are forged after casting to achieve the best quality tools in the market, both in mechanical properties and attractive finishing.
-We incorporate to our non sparking tools all our knowledge of decades designing and manufacturing hand tool, making the most ergonomic, easy to be used and nicest design for them.
+We incorporate to our non sparking tools all our knowledge of decades designing and manufacturing hand tools, making the most ergonomic, easy to be used and nicest design for them.

-WHAT IS A "NON SPARKING" TOOLS?
+WHAT ARE "NON SPARKING" TOOLS?

 “Non-sparking”, “spark reduced”, “spark-resistant” or “spark-proof” tools are names given to tools made of metals such as brass, bronze, Monel metal (copper-nickel alloy), copper-aluminum alloys (aluminum bronze), or copper-beryllium alloys (Beryllium Copper / Beryllium Bronze).

-Hand Tools Manufactured of Steel Alloys are Commonly Used.
+Hand Tools Manufactured by Steel Alloys are Commonly Used.
 Preferred “non-sparking” metals have less tensile strength than steels usually used to make tools.
 A lower tensile strength means the metal has less strength or resistance to tearing apart when stretched under test conditions.
 It also means that these tools are softer, wear down more quickly than ordinary steel tools, and have to be dressed more frequently.

 WHAT IS THE MOST IMPORTANT THING TO KNOW ABOUT "NON SPARKING" TOOLS?